 Measurement Alarm message Default Alarm priority Possible cause Solution ECG Pacer Not Capture Prompt The pacer appears abnormal.
 Check the pacer.
 Pacer Not Pacing Irr Rhythm End Prompt Irregular rhythm no longer detected for the irregular rhythm end delay time.
 Check the patient's condition and the ECG connections.
 A-Fib End Prompt Atrial fibrillation no longer detected for the Afib end delay time.
 ST Single Alarm Violation Med The ST value of any ST lead has risen above the high alarm limit or fallen below the low alarm limit.
 Check the patient's condition and check if the patient category and alarm limit settings are correct.
 ST Dual Alarm Violation Med The ST value of two or more ST leads has risen above the high alarm limit or fallen below the low alarm limit.
 Check the patient's condition and check if the patient category and alarm limit settings are correct.
-ST-XX High Med The ST value has Check the ST-XX Low Med high alarm limit or fallen below the low alarm limit. condition and check if the patient category and alarm limit settings are correct.
+ST-XX High Med The ST value has risen above the Check the patient's ST-XX Low Med high alarm limit or fallen below the low alarm limit. condition and check if the patient category and alarm limit settings are correct.

 Measurement Alarm message Default Alarm priority Possible cause Solution ECG QTc High Med The QT value has Check the ΔQTc High Med risen above the high alarm limit. patient's condition and check if the patient category and alarm limit settings are correct.
-Resp RR High Med RR value has risen Check the patient's RR Low alarm limit or fallen below the low alarm limit. make sure that the patient category and alarm limit settings are correct.
+Resp RR High Med RR value has risen above the high Check the patient's condition and RR Low ala bel alarm limit or fallen below the low alarm limit. make sure that the patient category and alarm limit settings are correct.
 No Chest Movement High The respiration signal was so weak that the monitor cannot perform respiration analysis.
 Check the patient's condition, module and patient connections.
 Resp Artifact The patient's heartbeat has interfered with his respiration.